yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/data-migration/export-data.md

 ## export data

-For offline migration, export data [dumps](../../../migrate/migrate-steps/#export-data) the source database to the machine where yb-voyager is installed.
+For offline migration, export data [dumps](../../../migrate/migrate-steps/#export-data) data of the source database in the `export-dir/data` directory on the machine where yb-voyager is running.

 For [live migration](../../../migrate/live-migrate/#export-data) (and [fall-forward](../../../migrate/live-fall-forward/#export-data)), export data [dumps](../../../migrate/live-migrate/#export-data) the snapshot in the `data` directory and starts capturing the new changes made to the source database.